-The Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and Outdoor Developed Area Guidelines for trailheads and trail signs ensure an accessible experience to visitors of all abilities.
+The Americans with Disabilities Act (ADA), the Architectural Barriers Act (ABA), and Outdoor Developed Area Guidelines for trailheads and trail signs provide guidance for designing facilities that welcome visitors of all abilities.
 State and local jurisdictions are required to comply with ADA guidelines, while federally managed sites or projects using federal funds must comply with ABA.